DuncanBrady/Hon_proj_RDB/README.md

-# ST_Honours_2024
+# Honours Project: Robert Duncan Brady (Hon_proj_RDB)
-Record of work Completed as part of Robert Bradys 2024 Honors project at Vafaee Lab(UNSW).
+Record of work Completed as part of Robert Bradys Honors project as part of the Vafaee Lab(UNSW).
 Project is focused on the downstream analysis of Spatial Transcriptomics Data.
 # Supervisory Team
-This project is being conducted as collaborative effort between Vafaee Lab and AliveX under the guidance and supervision of Associate Professor Fatemeh Vafaee, Dr Nona Farbehi and Dr Simon Junankar
+This project is being conducted as collaborative effort between Vafaee Lab and AliveX under the guidance and supervision of Associate Professor Fatemeh Vafaee, Dr Nona Farbehi.
+Robert will also working closely alongside Mehran Piran.
 # Project Description
 The field of Spatial transcriptomics has seen major development in recent years providing new opportunities for Transcriptomic analysis techniques.
 This project seeks to leverage the newly available spatial information from spatial transcriptomic technologies to explore the prediction and analysis of cell-cell communication using machine learning techniques.
 # Project Scope